RJRP44/VL53L8CX-Library/README.md

 ## Examples 📄

 You can find in `📁 ./examples` ST's examples adapted for ESP32 with I²C.
+For more information about the available features read [UM3109](https://www.st.com/resource/en/user_manual/um3109-a-guide-for-using-the-vl53l8cx-lowpower-highperformance-timeofflight-multizone-ranging-sensor-stmicroelectronics.pdf).

 ## Usual errors 🐛
 ### Stack overflow error 💽